AnymouseProphet/SocialistHousing/README.md

 already.
 I still prefer to install it myself in `/usr/local/texlive` but the packages that come with your distribution are probably sufficient.

-The manifesto should also compile in MacTeX, PCTeX, MiKTeX, et cetera.
+The manifesto *should* also compile in MacTeX, PCTeX, MiKTeX, et cetera.

+Originally I was working on the manifesto in TeXLive 2016.
+I only upgraded to TeXLive 2021 to make sure it would build in the modern version.
+The code I used is not that picky.

 Optional LaTeX Packages